IIT-EnergySystemModels/InfraFair/doc/index.rst

 *"Fairness in allocating infrastructure cost"*

-**InfraFair** is an open-source modelling tool for infrastructure cost allocation that can be used for any flow-based energy infrastructure, such as the electricity, gas and hydrogen infrastructure.
+**InfraFair** is an open-source modelling tool for infrastructure cost allocation that can be used for any flow-based energy infrastructure, such as the electricity, gas, heat and hydrogen infrastructure.

 The tool has been developed at the `Instituto de Investigación Tecnológica (IIT)
 <https://www.iit.comillas.edu/index.php.en>`_ of the `Universidad Pontificia Comillas <https://www.comillas.edu/en/>`_.